SAP/luigi/core/examples/luigi-example-js/README.md

 To run this application, follow these steps:

-1. First install dependency`server` to serve your application locally by running the following
+1. First, install the dependency `server` to serve your application locally by running the following:
     ```bash
     npm install
     ```